17 December 2016

 Player Collection Bobble Heads

 I was excited when some of the players I collect started having bobble heads issued, and couldn't wait to add them to my collection.
 I try to stay under $25 if at all possible, and have been fairly successful with that approach, but at least one will likely remain out of reach.
 Dave Henderson was issued a bobble head by the Yakima Bears in 2009.
-No clue why they did it, as Hendu never played for Yakima, and they were not an Oakland afilliate, but when they surface, they usually sell for over $250.
+No clue why they did it, as Hendu never played for Yakima, and they were not an Oakland or Seattle affiliate, but when they surface, they usually sell for over $250.
 It is, however, one of the better likenesses I've seen on a bobble head.

 Prior to becoming a coach for the Giants, Roberto Kelly managed their Single-A affiliate in the South Atlantic League from 2005-2007.
 He led the Greenjackets to 1st place finishes in 2006 and 2007, and won SAL Manager of the Year honors in 2006.
 Kelly's very first bobble head was given away by the Augusta Greenjackets on July 30, 2016.